 - Bruising in the front of your foot

 - Inability to bend your big toe down

 - Inability to put weight on your toe

 How is turf toe diagnosed?

 Your healthcare provider will start with a health history, asking about your current symptoms, your past medical problems, and how you injured your foot.
-He or she will examine your foot, checking for bruising, swelling, and range of motion.
+They will examine your foot, checking for bruising, swelling, and range of motion.
 If this is painful, your provider might inject you with a numbing medicine.

 Imaging often helps to diagnose turf toe as well.
 Your healthcare provider will order X-rays to make sure you don’t have any problems with your bones.
-To get a better look at the plantar complex, he or she might order an MRI.
+To get a better look at the plantar complex, they might order an MRI.
 This is particularly useful in grade 2 or grade 3 injuries.
 An emergency room healthcare provider or a general healthcare provider often diagnoses you.
 But you also might see a healthcare provider who specializes in bones of your skeleton (orthopedist) or a provider who specializes in the foot and ankle (podiatrist).

 How is turf toe treated?